 From conserving wildlife in the African savannah to assisting with animal rehabilitation in the Amazon Rainforest, we have a range of Marine and Wildlife Conservation Projects.
 To help you decide on the best internship for you, we’ve outlined the research potential in each of our projects.

-Research Fields: Mountain Ecology and Conservation
+Research Fields: Forest Ecology and Rhino Conservation

 Habitat: African Savannah